 1. Angelo’s: Angelo’s is a family-friendly Italian spot where kids can’t get bored because there’s a train that travels around the perimeter of the restaurant’s ceiling.
 Just bring plenty of quarters to keep it running, or else there could be trouble….
 You can’t go wrong with a menu stocked with pasta, meatballs and french fries, though try to get the kids to branch out by selling them what I call “pizza chicken,” which is the famous chicken parmigiana.
 141 Atwells Ave., Providence, 401-621-8171, angelosri.com

-2. Bayberry Beer Hall: The owners of Bayberry, Tom and Natalie Dennen, have a toddler of their own, so they made it a priority to make their restaurant family-friendly by having high chairs and a changing table in the restroom.
+2. Bayberry Beer Hall: The owners of Bayberry, Tom and Natalie Dennen, have two kids of their own, so they made it a priority to make their restaurant family-friendly by having high chairs and a changing table in the restroom.
 When they planned the restaurant, they wanted it to be a welcoming atmosphere for everyone.
 Since the evening hours get really busy and they don’t take reservations, your best bet is to go for weekend brunch.
 The Portuguese sweet bread French toast and waffles are always a hit with the wee ones.
 381 West Fountain St., Providence, 401-383-9487, bayberrybeerhall.com

 3. Blount Clam Shack: When the Clam Shack in Warren opens in late-spring, it’s always one of our top spots to visit as a family throughout the fall.
 The casual waterfront atmosphere makes it fun for the kids to play cornhole outdoors and watch the boats bob by while we wait for food.
 There’s even a wooden lobster cutout they can stick their faces in for photos.
 The Riverside location is right next to the Looff Carousel for some extra family fun.
 Blount has Lil Snappers kids meals available that come with a drink and your choice of french fries or fresh cut fruit and a gold fish cookie.
 406 Water St., Warren, 401-245-1800; 684 Bullocks Point Ave., Riverside, 401-628-0485, blountretail.com